SPIRE: Semantic Prompt-Driven Image Restoration: Experiments

-\textbf{Semantic Prompting.} Our model can be driven by user-defined semantic prompts at test time.
+\textbf{Semantic Prompting.} Our model can be driven by user-defined semantic prompts.
 As shown in~\cref{fig:content_prompting}, the blind restoration with empty string generates ambiguous and unrealistic identity.
 In contrast, our framework reconstructs sharp and realistic results.
-The object identity accurately follows the semantic prompt from the user, while the global layout and color tone remain consistent with input.
+The object identity accurately follows user's semantic prompt, while the global layout and color tone remain consistent with input.

 \textbf{Restoration Prompting.} Users also have the freedom to adjust the degradation types and strengths in the restoration prompts.
 As shown in~\cref{fig:restoration_decoupling}, the denoising and deblurring restoration are well decoupled.
 Using the task-specific prompts, our method can get a clean but blur (second row), or sharp but noisy (third row) result.
 In addition, our model learns the continuous space of restoration as the result becomes cleaner progressively if we modify the ``Denoise with sigma 0.06'' to ``0.24.''.
 Beyond purely relying on numerical description, our model ``understand'' the difference of strength definition for tasks, such as the range difference of denoise sigma and deblur sigma, which makes it promising to be a universal representation for restoration strength control.